ccorcos/devbox/README.md

 ## Security Benefits

 - **Supply Chain Protection**: npm/pip/cargo packages can only access the container, not your host system
-- **Credential Isolation**: Your SSH keys, browser cookies, and other credentials stay on your host
 - **Clean Environments**: Each project gets a fresh, clean environment without conflicts
+- **Consistent Environments**: Same tools and versions across different machines
 - **Easy Cleanup**: Delete containers instantly without leaving traces on your system
-- **Consistent Environments**: Same tools and versions across different machines

 ## Commands